Patients Left With A Lot Of Questions After Center For Covid Control Testing Sites Temporarily Shut Down, State Investigates Complaints

 CHICAGO (CBS) — Dozens of COVID-19 testing sites in the Chicago area are closed this week, as state investigators look into complaints about the conditions inside and confusion over results.

-As CBS 2 Investigator Megan Hickey reported Monday, patients who frequented such sites are now left with lots of questions.READ MORE: Chicago Rapper Vic Mensa Arrested After Customs And Border Protection Agents Say They Found Drugs In Bag At Dulles International Airport
+As CBS 2 Investigator Megan Hickey reported Monday, patients who frequented such sites are now left with lots of questions.READ MORE: Two Teens Charged In Violent Carjacking On Northwest Side

 “The fact that it’s in a trailer is an obvious red flag,” said Jon Bernhardt, a customer at a Center for Covid Control testing site.
 “I’d say the fact that it appeared overnight is another red flag.”